 Frank Underwood is many things: A husband.
 A politician.
 A machiavellian sexual deviant with a bloodlust for power.
 A purveyor of fine Carolinian barbecue.
 Opening just for him at 7:30AM is Freddy's Ribs, a southern barbecue joint that we can surmise is serving 'cue up in the style of Underwood's hometown of Gaffney, South Carolina.
 Just in time for Father's Day, here's three different means by which to achieve that genuine Southern barbecue, even from the confines of a 4th-story walkup.

-1 tablespoon paprika (sub with smoked paprika for oven method)
+1 Tbsp paprika (sub with smoked paprika for oven method)

-1 tablespoon cumin (optional, omit for oven method)
+1 Tbsp cumin (optional, omit for oven method)

 3 full racks of pork spare ribs

 2 cups tomato puree (sub with 1 1/2 cups ketchup for oven method)

 1/4 cup dark brown sugar (increase to 3/4 cup for oven method)

 1/2 tsp paprika

 1 tsp salt

 2 tsp ground mustard (sub with 1/4 cup yellow mustard for oven method)